-Bevacizumab

 Bevacizumab was initially licensed for use in the treatment of colonic tumours.
 The ABC trial12 evaluated the efficacy and safety of intravitreal bevacizumab injections for the treatment of wet AMD.
 Patients received intravitreal bevacizumab or standard treatment available at the start of the trial.
 In the bevacizumab group, 32% of patients gained 15 or more letters from baseline VA compared with 3% in the standard care group.
 In addition, the proportion of patients who lost fewer than 15 letters of visual acuity from baseline was significantly greater among those receiving bevacizumab treatment 91% versus 67% in standard care group.
 They concluded bevacizumab 1.25mg intravitreal injections given as part of a six-weekly variable retreatment regimen is superior to standard care, with low rates of serious ocular adverse events.

-Comparison between bevacizumab and ranibizumab was then conducted later in the IVAN7 and CATT8 trials.
+Comparison between bevacizumab and ranibizumab was conducted later in the IVAN7 and CATT8 trials.
 In the CATT trial patients were assigned to 4 treatment groups defined by drug (ranibizumab or bevacizumab) and dosing regimen (monthly or as needed).
 At 1 year, patients initially assigned to monthly treatment were reassigned randomly to monthly or as-needed treatment, without changing the drug assignment.
 Among patients following the same regimen for 2 years, mean gain in VA was similar for both drugs.
 Furthermore, mean gain was greater for monthly than for as-needed treatment.
 The authors concluded that ranibizumab and bevacizumab had similar effects on VA over a 2-year period.

 The IVAN trial was a multicentre, non-inferiority randomised trial.
 Adults with active, previously untreated wet AMD and a best corrected VA (BCVA) of at least 25 letters were recruited.
 Participants were randomly assigned (1:1:1:1) to intravitreal injections of ranibizumab or bevacizumab in continuous (every month) or discontinuous (PRN) regimens.
 For BCVA, bevacizumab was neither non-inferior nor inferior to ranibizumab.
 Discontinuous treatment was neither non-inferior nor inferior to continuous treatment.
 The authors concluded that ranibizumab and bevacizumab have similar efficacy.

-Aflibercept

 Finally, aflibercept was investigated as an antibody therapy for wet AMD in the VIEW 1 and VIEW 2 studies9.
 Both phase 3 studies compared monthly and every 2-monthly dosing of intravitreal aflibercept injection with monthly ranibizumab.
 Patients in the study had active, subfoveal CNV secondary to AMD.
 They concluded that intravitreal aflibercept dosed monthly or every 2 months after 3 initial monthly doses produced similar efficacy and safety outcomes as monthly ranibizumab.

-Dosing of Anti-VEGFs

-Initially anti-VEGF therapies were given every month for a period of 2 years.
-Later on, studies were conducted such as the PrONTO study38 which showed that in fact anti-VEGF treatment can be given as required depending on the OCT scan of the macula.
-The results showed that using an OCT-guided variable-dosing regimen with intravitreal ranibizumab resulted in VA outcomes comparable with the outcomes from the phase 3 clinical studies, but fewer intravitreal injections were required.
+Studies such as the PrONTO study38 demonstrated that anti-VEGF treatment can be given as required depending on the OCT scan of the macula.
+The results showed that using an OCT-guided variable-dosing regimen with intravitreal ranibizumab resulted in VA outcomes comparable with the outcomes from the phase 3 clinical studies, but with fewer intravitreal injections.

-Furthermore, studies such as the HORIZON study39 which evaluated the long-term safety and efficacy of multiple intravitreal ranibizumab injections showed that multiple ranibizumab injections were well tolerated for ≥4 years ie this indicated that patients may need treatment for many years with these antibody therapies.
+The HORIZON study39 evaluated the long-term safety and efficacy of multiple intravitreal ranibizumab injections.
+It showed that multiple ranibizumab injections were well tolerated for ≥4 years ie this indicated that patients may need treatment for many years with these antibody therapies.

 An international, retrospective, observational study monitored the real-life use and effectiveness of ranibizumab injections in patients with neovascular AMD40.
-The authors showed that real world studies of as required treatment were not as successful as the clinical trials ie PrONTO study.
-Moreover, they concluded that countries which could give treatment with less bureaucratic hurdles and less delay in delivering treatment got best outcomes.
+It showed that real world as required treatment was less successful compared to clinical trials such as the PrONTO study.
+This seemed to be because in real world situations patients could not access treatment as quickly as in randomised clinical trials.
+Countries with less bureaucratic hurdles and less delay in delivering treatment obtained the best outcomes for their patients.

 Current developments in antibody therapy